SPIRAL FIG Ficus spiralis Corner (1960) SECTION:RHIZOCLADUS

 Latin: Spiral fig – referring to the curious growth pattern of the vine as it spirals around the trunk of a host tree..

 Plant: A locally common root climber around Kuching,but seemingly rare elsewhere.
 Unlike most root climbers which climb in a straight line up tree trunks F. spiralis grows in a spiral encircling the tree trunk.
-The spiral leaf bunches are separated by gaps where only stipules remain on the vine.
+The spiral leaf bunches are separated by gaps where only dead brown stipules remain on the vine.

 Leaf: Large 20-42 x 8-15cm.
 The leaves of young plants are smaller with fewer side veins.
 See the article on this site for a Ficus spiralis found at Mulu.